 Telepathy’s most famous clients of include Adobe, Patagonia and Marriott.
 They work together on fixed projects or through design subscriptions.
 The team also holds trainings and workshops.

 Acclaimed for the sleek design of their website, Telepathy also runs a blog that attracts 300,000 readers a month.
 The team has also incubated many products and have built Hello Bar.

 ServiceNow recently acquired the company, so they have probably stopped taking on clients for now.
 The team has stayed together and are working on ServiceNow’s enterprise products.

 Telepathy employs 45 people in its San Diego office.

-Founded in 2013 to become a world-class digital product design agency, UX studio provides each client small teams of designers and researchers.
-This team setup can deliver not just beautiful, but also useful and super easy-to-use products.
+Founded in 2013 to become a world-class digital product design agency, UX studio provides each client with small teams of designers and researchers.
+This team setup can deliver beautiful, powerful, and super easy-to-use products.